 Many VistaJet clients also prefer to have food from their own cultures, for instance a Chinese client who was going to Helsinki and wanted to have Chinese food.
 But VistaJet had to advise them that they might not experience great Chinese food in this location, and instead they made recommendations for different alternatives.

-In a similar vein, American clients often like American brands, and have been known to ask for food from WholeFoods when flying in Europe, where the WholeFoods brand does not exist.
+In a similar vein, American clients often like American brands, and have been known to ask for food from WholeFoods when flying in Europe, where the WholeFoods brand is only available in a few locations.
 On a different level, some Middle eastern cultures don’t want their meals in a standard western format of one course at a time, but instead prefer to eat family style with all courses at once.

 By having a large, experienced Private Dining staff, VistaJet can cater to all these different requirements, they can anticipate needs and the staff training means they can provide alternatives if needed.